makersacademy/CV/README.md

 - I contributed to the growth of X while doing Y (job, or otherwise)
 - I built this, made this, broke this, fixed this, etc.
 - A link to some on-line evidence (blogs, videos, articles, etc.)

+#### Adaptive

+Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+- I achieved A during my work at B (job, or otherwise)
+- I contributed to the growth of X while doing Y (job, or otherwise)
+- I built this, made this, broke this, fixed this, etc.
+- A link to some on-line evidence (blogs, videos, articles, etc.)

+#### Pragmatic

+Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+- I achieved A during my work at B (job, or otherwise)
+- I contributed to the growth of X while doing Y (job, or otherwise)
+- I built this, made this, broke this, fixed this, etc.
+- A link to some on-line evidence (blogs, videos, articles, etc.)

+#### Determined

+Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+- I achieved A during my work at B (job, or otherwise)
+- I contributed to the growth of X while doing Y (job, or otherwise)
+- I built this, made this, broke this, fixed this, etc.
+- A link to some on-line evidence (blogs, videos, articles, etc.

+#### Curious

+Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+- I achieved A during my work at B (job, or otherwise)
+- I contributed to the growth of X while doing Y (job, or otherwise)
+- I built this, made this, broke this, fixed this, etc.
+- A link to some on-line evidence (blogs, videos, articles, etc.

+#### Commercial

+Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+- I achieved A during my work at B (job, or otherwise)
+- I contributed to the growth of X while doing Y (job, or otherwise)
+- I built this, made this, broke this, fixed this, etc.
+- A link to some on-line evidence (blogs, videos, articles, etc.

 ## Education